immcantation/immcantation/docs/tutorials/10x_tutorial.rst

 Assign V, D, and J genes and define clonal groups
 -------------------------------------------------------------------------------------------

-Most of the processing for 10X data can be handled by the ``changeo-10x`` script supplied in the Docker container.
+Most of the processing for 10x Genomics data can be handled by the ``changeo-10x`` script supplied in the Docker container.
 This script will automatically:

 + `Assign V, D, and J genes using IgBLAST <https://changeo.readthedocs.io/en/stable/examples/igblast.html>`__